-We address environmental impact and climate change by reducing our CO₂ emissions, energy consumption, water withdrawal and preserving natural habitats and their biodiversity in the areas surrounding our plants.
+We address environmental impact and climate change by reducing our CO₂ emissions, energy consumption, water withdrawal and preserving natural habitats and their biodiversity around our plants.

 The extraction of raw materials - the first step in cement and aggregates production - has an inevitable impact on the surrounding natural and social environment: the soil removal and the consequent changes in the area’s topography, which may affect local ecosystems and watersheds.